Got a query? call us on 01905 888 098

 Rate of Growth: Slow to get going initially, whilst becoming established and then fast growth at 1.5-2.0 m per year.

 Height in maturity, if left unpruned: Short term over around 4 to 5 m Long term of 15-20 years or so, it could reach around 15 m if not managed.
-E. stellulata responds well to branch tip pruning and pollarding, so can be kept as a smaller tree.
+Eucalyptus stellulata responds well to branch tip pruning and pollarding, so can be kept as a smaller tree.
 Visit our pruning guidance notes here

 Easy to keep smaller by regular pruning – March 18th and end of May.